jarco0204/inverte-client-v2/README.md

 #### Coders

-Christian & Johan
+Christian, Johan & Rohan

 ### How to Run?

 1. yarn install \
 2. yarn start \
+3. amplify configure (assuming that you have your amplify cli configured)
+4. There are two alternatives to this
+   4.1. amplify env add
+   4.2. directly: amplify pull --appId xxxx --envName yyyy.
+   Note: To get --appId xxxx --envName yyyy Log in to the AWS console.
+Choose AWS Amplify.
+Click your app.
+Go to Backend environments.
+Find the backend environment you wish to pull.
+Click Edit backend.
+See top right then click 'Local setup instructions ' ( amplify pull --appId YOUR_APP_ID --envName YOUR_ENV_NAME )
+5. amplify pull
-3. Add .env.local file to root of project \
+6. Add .env.local file to root of project \

 ## Front-End